Ligand Pharmaceuticals (NASDAQ:LGND) Issues FY 2021 Earnings Guidance

 Ligand Pharmaceuticals (NASDAQ:LGND) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $5.800-$6.050 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.120.
 The company issued revenue guidance of $265 million-$275 million, compared to the consensus revenue estimate of $280.44 million.

-A number of analysts recently issued reports on the company.
-Barclays lowered their target price on Ligand Pharmaceuticals from $198.00 to $190.00 and set an overweight rating for the company in a research note on Tuesday, May 4th.
-Stephens assumed coverage on Ligand Pharmaceuticals in a research note on Wednesday, April 14th.
-They set an overweight rating for the company.
-Zacks Investment Research raised Ligand Pharmaceuticals from a sell rating to a hold rating and set a $162.00 target price for the company in a research note on Tuesday, April 6th.
-Finally, HC Wainwright reissued a buy rating and set a $310.00 target price on shares of Ligand Pharmaceuticals in a research note on Monday, July 19th.
-Two equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-The company currently has an average rating of Buy and a consensus price target of $215.40.
+Several brokerages have recently issued reports on LGND.
+Roth Capital cut their price target on Ligand Pharmaceuticals from $200.00 to $190.00 and set a buy rating on the stock in a research note on Friday, July 30th.
+HC Wainwright reiterated a buy rating and issued a $310.00 price objective on shares of Ligand Pharmaceuticals in a report on Monday, July 19th.
+Stephens began coverage on Ligand Pharmaceuticals in a report on Wednesday, April 14th.
+They issued an overweight rating for the company.
+Finally, Barclays lowered their price target on Ligand Pharmaceuticals from $198.00 to $190.00 and set an overweight rating for the company in a report on Tuesday, May 4th.
+Two research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+The stock has a consensus rating of Buy and a consensus target price of $213.40.

 Ligand Pharmaceuticals Company Profile